IbraTech04/DriveClonrPro/Readme.md

 8. Dealing with files too large to be exported with the API Some files don't like to be exported with the Google Drive API.
 I'm not sure why Google doesn't allow this, but it's something I'd like to remedy in the future to maintain the 1:1 clone.

+9. Shared Drives Cloning
+    As of right now, DriveClonrPro only supports cloning files from your personal Google Drive.
+At some point, I'd like to add support for Shared Drives as well - To fully honor the name "Clonr"